 Developing raw materials into a major strength for Europe

-EIT RawMaterials is the largest consortium in the raw materials sector worldwide.
+EIT RawMaterials, initiated and funded by the EIT (European Institute of Innovation and Technology), a body of the European Union, is the largest consortium in the raw materials sector worldwide.
 Its vision is to develop raw materials into a major strength for Europe.
 Its mission is to enable sustainable competitiveness of the European minerals, metals and materials sector along the value chain by driving innovation, education and entrepreneurship.

-EIT RawMaterials unites more than 120 core and associate partners and over 190 project partners from leading industry, universities and research institutions from more than 20 EU countries.
+EIT RawMaterials unites more than 120 core and associate partners and 180+ project partners from leading industry, universities and research institutions from more than 20 EU countries.
 Partners of EIT RawMaterials are active across the entire raw materials value chain; from exploration, mining and mineral processing to substitution, recycling and circular economy.
-They collaborate on finding new, innovative solutions to secure supply and improve raw materials sector in Europe.
+They collaborate on finding new, innovative solutions to secure the supplies and improve the raw materials sector in Europe.

-- Substitution of critical and toxic materials in products and substitutions for optimised performance: The EIT RawMaterials partnership drives innovation and business creation offering solutions and added value, particularly in the fields of sustainable mobility, energy, machinery, and ICT.
+- Substitution of critical and toxic materials in products and substitutions for optimised performance: sustainable materials for key technologies

 Education – RawMaterials Academy